 Sexual harassment and racial harassment have been held to constitute a form of discrimination prohibited by Title VII of the Civil Rights Act of 1964.
-Any student, applicant for employment or employee who believes he or she has been subjected to harassment at Roane State should present the charge to the Affirmative Action Office.
+Any student who believes he or she has been subjected to harassment at Roane State should present the charge to the Dean of Student Services.
+Applicants for employment or employees should report such charges to the Affirmative Action Officer in the Human Resources Office.

-Any present employee or student, former employee or student, or applicant for employment or admissions at Roane State Community College who believes that discrimination has been practiced against him or her, or any employee or student who feels that practices at Roane State Community College will result in discrimination against him or her.
+Any present employee or student, former employee or student, or applicant for employment or admissions at Roane State Community College who believes that discrimination has been practiced against him or her, or any employee or student who feels that practices at Roane State Community College will result in discrimination against him or her should report these charges to the Affirmative Action Office.

-NONDISCRIMINATION ON THE BASIS OF SEX IN EDUCATION PROGRAMS AND ACTIVITIES

-It is the policy of the State Board of Regents that, Pursuant to Title IX of the Education Amendments of 1972, Sections 799A and 845 of the Public Health Service Act, and Regulations adopted pursuant thereto, no institution or school shall discriminate on the basis of sex in the education programs or activities of the institution or school, including health-related training programs.
+NONDISCRIMINATION ON THE BASIS OF SEX IN EDUCATION PROGRAMS AND ACTIVITIES shall discriminate on the basis of sex in the education programs or activities of the institution or school, including health-related training programs.
 Institutions and schools shall ensure that equal opportunity and nondiscrimination exist on the basis of sex for students in all education programs and activities, including but not limited to, the following: (1) recruitment and admission; (2) academic, extracurricular, research, occupational training, health-related training, and other education programs; (3) rules on student life activities; (4) housing; (5) facilities; (6) access to course offerings; (7) counseling; (8) financial assistance; (9) employment assistance; (10) health and insurance benefits and services; (11) rules on marital or parental status; and (12) athletics.
 In addition, in conjunction with Board Policy No. 5:01:02:00, each institution and school shall ensure that no person, on the basis of sex, is excluded from participation, denied the benefits of, or subjected to discrimination in employment under any education program or activity.
 Nondiscrimination in employment on the basis of sex shall include, but not be limited to, the following areas: (1) employment criteria; (2) recruitment and hiring; (3) promotion, tenure, demotion, transfer, layoff, termination, nepotism policies, and rehiring; (4) compensation; (5) job assignments, classifications, and descriptions, lines of progression and seniority lists; (6) leave; (7) fringe benefits; and (8) all other terms, conditions, and privileges of employment.